emergingtechstrust/emergingtechstrust/_posts/2019-01-10-interviewing-brad-urani.md

            class="circular"
            %}

-Today I am presenting the interview conversation I had with [Brad](https://medium.com/@bradurani).

 ### About Speaker

 Brad Urani is a <b><i>coder, karaoke singer and barbecue evangelist</i></b>.
-He believes happiness is directly correlated with the size of your .vimrc and refuses to buy into YAGNI.
+He believes happiness is directly correlated with the size of your `.vimrc` and refuses to buy into `YAGNI`.
 When not hiking or hacking, he preaches the wonders of Rails and relational databases as Principal Engineer at `Procore` in Santa Barbara, CA.

 He is going to speak about <b><i>The Ultimate Ruby Developer's Command Line Toolkit</i></b>.<br>

 ### Interview

 Me >> <b><i>Welcome Brad and thanks for taking out time to share your thoughts.
 For the benefit of the readers of this blog could you please introduce yourself and tell us what you do for a living?</i></b>

 <b>Brad >></b> Hi Satish.
 I'm a web and data engineer at `Procore` in beautiful sunny Santa Barbara, California.
 Procore makes software for managing construction projects.
 Companies that build skyscrapers, shopping malls, stadiums and other buildings use our software to manage their construction operations.<br>